kurtbuilds/render/README.md

 # Usage

-These are three commands currently:
+These are the available commands

     render put-env <service_name> <env_fpath...>
     render deploy <service_name>
     render list
+    render suspend <service_name...>

 It authorizes your requests by looking for `RENDER_TOKEN` in your environment.
 Generate a token on the Render.com web interface, and then add it to your environment.